AlaaApuelsoad/DockerCommands/README.md

 ---

+# 🐳 Docker Architecture

+Docker is a containerization platform that uses a **client-server architecture** to build, ship, and run applications inside containers.

+---

+## 🧱 Architecture Components

+### 1. Docker Client (`docker`)
+- The main interface to interact with Docker.
+- Sends commands to the Docker Daemon using the Docker REST API.
+- Examples: `docker build`, `docker run`, etc.

+### 2. Docker Daemon (`dockerd`)
+- Runs in the background on the host system.
+- Manages Docker objects: containers, images, volumes, and networks.
+- Listens for API requests from the Docker client.

+### 3. Docker Images
+- Read-only templates used to create containers.
+- Built from a `Dockerfile`.
+- Can be stored in Docker registries.

+### 4. Docker Containers
+- Executable instances of Docker images.
+- Lightweight and isolated.
+- Share the host OS kernel but have their own filesystem and processes.

+### 5. Docker Registries
+- Central repositories for storing and sharing Docker images.
+- **Docker Hub** is the default public registry.
+- Supports private registries like **Harbor**, **GitHub Container Registry**, **AWS ECR**, etc.

+### 6. Docker Engine
+- The core of Docker.
+- Includes the **Docker Daemon**, **Docker CLI**, and **REST API**.
+- Manages the entire lifecycle of containers.

+---

 ### **This guide provides a categorized list of Docker commands to help you efficiently manage containers, images, networks, and more***